 Many terms are used to describe our community, and some are considered offensive.
 Check out this list from GLAAD to see which terms are safe to use.

 Organizations and groups for LGBTQ+ students and scientists:

 Out in Science, Technology, Engineering, and Mathematics (oSTEM) is a national society dedicated to educating and fostering leadership for LGBTQ+ communities in the STEM fields.
 The national society has been built by students, for students.
 Started as a single chapter in 2005, it now encompass more than 50 chapters across the country.
-The 2017 will be held in Chicago, from Nov 16-19.
+The 2018 conference will be held in Houston, from November 15-18.